Highest weight sl_2-categorifications II: structure theory: Categorical splitting and family filtration

 Finally, let us suppose that (iii$^3$) holds.
 Then the embedding (\ref{eq:embedding}) is defined over $\C'$ for all $\lambda,\mu$.
 It follows that we can take a finite extension $\C''$ of $\C'$ and a projection (\ref{eq:projection}) defined over $\C''$ such that composition of (\ref{eq:embedding}) and (\ref{eq:projection}) is an isomorphism.
 This again implies that the functors $\pi F^{(2)} \iota$ and $\underline{E}^!$ are isomorphic.

 Checking that the functors $\underline{E},\underline{F}$ form an $\sl_2$-categorification is now easy (there are natural transformations $X$ of $\underline{E}$ and $T$ of $\underline{E}^2$ induced from the analogous transformations of $E,E^2$).
-Let us check that this categorification is highest weight with respect to the hierarchy structure on $\underline{\Lambda}$. (i) is clear and (ii) is Lemma \ref{Lem:K_group}.
+Let us check that this categorification is highest weight with respect to the hierarchy structure on $\underline{\Lambda}$. (i) is clear for $\underline{E}$, while for $\underline{F}$ it follows directly from the construction. (ii) is again clear for $\underline{E}$ and for $\underline{F}$ it follows from Lemma \ref{Lem:K_group}.
 Let us remark on the conditions (iii$^?$).
 Obviously, (iii$^2$) is preserved.
 It is also clear that (iii$^1$) is preserved.
 As for (iii$^3$), the category $\Cat^-$ is defined over $\C''$ from the construction.

 A categorification on $\Cat_+$ is obtained by transferring the categorification on $\Cat_-$ via the equivalence $\mathcal{F}$.

 \begin{Rem} The splitting construction can be adapted to the dual hierarchy setting, as well.
 Given a highest weight $\sl_2$-categorification $\Cat$ with respect to a hierarchy structure on $\Lambda$ we can apply the splitting construction to $\bar{\Cat}$.
 We get the subquotient $\bar{\Cat}_=$ of $\Cat$ with poset $\bar{\Lambda}_=$, whose categorification is inherited from $\Cat$ in a naive way.
 Then we have an extension $0\rightarrow \bar{\Cat}_+\rightarrow \bar{\Cat}_=\rightarrow \bar{\Cat}_-\rightarrow 0$.
 The categories $\bar{\Cat}_+, \bar{\Cat}_-$ come equipped with equivalent highest weight $\sl_2$-categorification structures (with respect to the dual hierarchy structure on $\underline{\bar{\Cat}}$). \end{Rem}